Review: Icelandair Saga Business Class B757-2, Seattle – Reykjavík (Keflavik)

 Flown: Boeing 757-200

-At about T-45, an Iceland Air boarding announcement was made in the lounge.
-We decided to over to board.
+At about about forty five minutes before the flight, an Icelandair boarding announcement was made in the lounge.
+We decided to head over to board.
 It turns out they had already boarded business class by the time we arrived.
 The gate dragon started asking MrsWT73 to check her backpack but relented when we said that we were in business.